godotengine/godot-docs/classes/class_editorimportplugin.rst

 :ref:`Error<enum_@GlobalScope_Error>` **append_import_external_resource** **(** :ref:`String<class_String>` path, :ref:`Dictionary<class_Dictionary>` custom_options={}, :ref:`String<class_String>` custom_importer="", :ref:`Variant<class_Variant>` generator_parameters=null **)**

-This function can only be called during the :ref:`_import<class_EditorImportPlugin_method__import>` callback and it allows manually importing resources from it.
+This function can only be called during the :ref:`_import<class_EditorImportPlugin_private_method__import>` callback and it allows manually importing resources from it.
 This is useful when the imported file generates external resources that require importing (as example, images).
 Custom parameters for the ".import" file can be passed via the ``custom_options``.
 Additionally, in cases where multiple importers can handle a file, the ``custom_importer`` ca be specified to force a specific one.
 This function performs a resource import and returns immediately with a success or error code. ``generator_parameters`` defines optional extra metadata which will be stored as ``generator_parameters`` in the ``remap`` section of the ``.import`` file, for example to store a md5 hash of the source data.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`